telerik/maui-docs/controls/datagrid/columns/columns-overview.md

 * **CellDecorationStyleSelector** (DataGridStyleSelector): Defines the StyleSelector instance that allows for dynamic decoration on a per cell basis.
 * **CellContentTemplate** (DataTemplate): Defines the appearance of each cell associated with concrete column.
 * **CellEditTemplate** (DataTemplate): Defines the editor associated with the concrete column.
 The CellEditTemplate is displayed when the cell is in edit mode.
-* **FilterControlTemplate**(DataTemplate): Specifies the user defined template used for Filtering UI.
-The template must contain an instance of the Telerik.XamarinForms.DataGrid.DataGridFilterControlBase class

->important **CellContentTemplate**, **CellEditTemplate** and **FilterControlTemplate** properties are part of the DataGrid features from R2 2020 Official Release.
-For more details on celledit and cell content templates features check the [Cell Templates]({%slug datagrid-cell-templates%})article.
-For more details on filtercontrol template please review the [FilterControl Template]({%slug datagrid-filtering-overview%}#filtercontrol-template) section.

 >tip More information about **CellDecorationStyle** and  **CellDecorationStyleSelector** can be found in [Columns Styling]({%slug datagrid-columns-styling%}) topic.